cybertec-postgresql/CYBERTEC-pg-operator/hugo_docs/content/en/pg_versioning/major_upgrades.md

 ---
-title: "Major-Upgrade"
+title: "Major version upgrade"
 date: 2023-12-28T14:26:51+01:00
 draft: false
-weight: 2100
+weight: 2120
 ---

 CPO enables the use of the in-place upgrade, which makes it possible to upgrade a cluster to a new PG major.
 For this purpose, pg_upgrade is used in the background.

-> **_PAY ATTENTION:_**  Note that an in-place upgrade generates both a pod restore in the form of a rolling update and an operational interruption of the cluster during the actual execution of the restore.
+{{< hint type=info >}}Note that an in-place upgrade generates both a pod restore in the form of a rolling update and an operational interruption of the cluster during the actual execution of the restore.{{< /hint >}}

 ## How does the upgrade work?